-Justice Reform is on the Ballot in 2022
+Justice Reform on the 2022 Shelby County Ballot

-Our J22 campaign coordinates the non-partisan efforts of organizations working on justice and safety issues during a critical year for local elections in 2022.
+Our J22 campaign coordinated the non-partisan efforts of organizations working on justice and safety issues during a critical year for local elections in 2022.

 Stand For Children, MICAH (Memphis Interfaith Coalition for Action and Hope), ACLU-TN, Memphis For All Education Fund, Just City, Official Black Lives Matter Memphis, Whole Child Strategies, Sister Reach, Decarcerate Memphis, Youth Justice Action Council (BRIDGES), Memphis Artists For Change, Tennesseeans for Alternatives to the Death Penalty, and West Tennessee AFL-CIO Labor Council.

-If you would like to participate in this campaign, please join us!
+If you would like to participate in future campaigns, please join us!